Easy crochet cardigan

 – Zipper, mine was 40cm but if you want the zipper till the end, you should probably go for 45 cm.

-I used a local yarn brand that doesn’t ship international.
+I used a local yarn brand that doesn’t ship worldwide.
 I used 6 skeins in total which were 100g each.
-I think Chunky Tweed yarn is similar to the Dutch yarn that I used: it looks the same and asks for the same crochet hook.
+I think Lionbrand 24/7 Cotton is a good American alternative as it has the same weight and length as the yarn I used.

 The size I made is S, but all the instructions will tell you how to make this cardigan in your desired size.
 It is important to fit all parts while working on it.